-Dabeli Masala is an essential component of making Katchi Dabeli and the homemade version of this spice mix tastes delicious.
+Dabeli Masala is a spice mix that is used for making the popular Gujarati snack Kutchi Dabeli.
 Made using basic ingredients, this masala mix takes the Dabeli to the next level.
-Here is how to make it at home.
+Here is how to make it at home (vegan, gluten-free).

 About This Recipe